-LOW, the entire part is write-protected.
-When \overline{WP} is HIGH, the memory protection is subject to the Status Register.
-Writes to the Status Register are performed using the WREN and WRSR commands and subject to the \overline{WP} pin.
+The write protection features of the CY15B064Q are multi-tiered and are enabled through the status register.
 The Status Register is organized as follows.
-(The default value shipped from the factory for bits in the Status Register is '0').
+(The default value shipped from the factory for bits in the Status Register is '0'.)

 Table 2.
 Status Register